-- 5.9 Views of the site from the east, south and west are limited by intervening vegetation alongside Ilkeston Road, the western boundary and south of Sowbrook Lane. - 5.10 As illustrated by Photoviewpoints 1-3, views into the site from Ilkeston Road are screened by the tall hedgerow and trees alongside the road. - Views beyond the appeal site and the Nutbrook Canal can be obtained from the junction of Ilkeston Road and Sowbrook Lane (Photoviewpoint 4) and Sowbrook Lane to the south of the site (Photoviewpoints 6a and 6b), as well as from the permissive path to the south of the site where the higher ground allows views over the canal side vegetation.
-In these views across the site, the residential development at Hallam Fields forms a developed backdrop on the rising land beyond the Nut Brook corridor and Erewash Valley. - 5.12 Looking to the east from Sowbrook Lane and the permissive paths within the site (Photoviewpoint 15), views towards the Stanton Works to the east are screened by intervening trees and woodland alongside Ilkeston Road. - 5.13 With the development of the consented warehousing / employment scheme at the Stanton Regeneration Site, the sheds will be visible on the skyline beyond Ilkeston Road to the east, above the treed backdrop.
+- 6.17 As illustrated by Photoviewpoints 1-3, views into the site from Ilkeston Road are screened by the tall hedgerow and trees alongside the road. - 6.18 Views beyond the appeal site and the Nutbrook Canal can be obtained from the junction of Ilkeston Road and Sowbrook Lane (Photoviewpoint 4) and Sowbrook Lane to the south of the site (Photoviewpoints 6a and 6b), as well as from the permissive path to the south of the site where the higher ground allows views over the canal side vegetation.
+In these views across the site, the residential development at Hallam Fields forms a developed backdrop on the rising land beyond the Nut Brook corridor and Erewash Valley. - 6.19 Looking to the east from Sowbrook Lane and the permissive paths within the site (Photoviewpoint 15), views towards the Stanton Works to the east are screened by intervening trees and woodland alongside Ilkeston Road. - 6.20 With the development of the consented and under-construction warehousing / employment scheme at the Stanton Regeneration Site, the sheds will be visible on the skyline beyond Ilkeston Road to the east, above the treed backdrop.